wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ### *&nbsp;*{: .fa .fa-exclamation-circle} This guide expects the reader to be familiar with vJass.

 {: .answer}
-### *&nbsp;*{: .fa .fa-exclamation-circle} This tutorial is in the format of an informal discussion, but many of the key points are backed by well understood, high-level programing paradigms.
+### *&nbsp;*{: .fa .fa-exclamation-circle} This tutorial is in the format of an informal discussion, but many of the key points are backed by well understood, high-level programming paradigms.
 ------

 When I ~evangelize~ discuss wurst, I tend to hear weird arguments against using it.
-Some of them are intereting, like "well I can't justify learning it", or "my map is already using vJass", but other arguments tend to be outlandish and worth some education.
+Some of them are interesting, like "well I can't justify learning it", or "my map is already using vJass", but other arguments tend to be outlandish and worth some education.
 More concretely, lots of arguments about wurst are spoilt by misunderstanding or misinformation.

 For what it's worth, wurst is an easy language to learn, and you can write wurst in a map that use vJass, but I digress.

 As background: I switched to using wurst in the last couple years after fairly extensive experience writing vJass.
-The switch was easy - I decide to "try" wurst on a toy map, and immediately realized that I had blinders on, and indeed was *misled* by the public opinion of others.
+The switch was easy - I decided to "try" wurst on a toy map, and immediately realized that I had blinders on, and indeed was *misled* by the public opinion of others.

 So this tutorial is about learning, but it's also about justice.